 Requires access to TCP port 2049, UDP/TCP port 111, and the mountd port on the target DataDomain array.

 For optimized duplication access to TCP port 2051 is also required.

 - If using Optimized Duplication, including Automatic Image Replication (AIR):

-For MSDP-to-PDDO, spad on the source needs access to SPA/443 and spoold/10082 on the destination.
+For MSDP-to-PDDO, the source storage server needs access to SPA/443 and spoold/10082 on the destination server.

-For PDDO-to-PDDO, SPA on the source needs access to SPA/443 and spoold/10082 on the destination.
+For PDDO-to-PDDO, the source storage server needs access to SPA/443 and spoold/10082 on the destination server.

 - For NetBackup 5xxx Appliances:

 Open ssh/22, http/80, and https/443 inbound for in-band administration.